Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 • How Does Deribit Make Money?

-Deribit makes money from the trading fee it charges on each futures contract.
-Deribit doesn’t have a secondary revenue model like Phemex (premium version) or FTX and Binance (native token).
+Deribit makes money from the trading fee it charges on each trade.

 Let’s quickly recap this review by discussing the pros and cons of trading on Deribit.

-Lastly, Deribit offers all the standard benefits, such as low trading fees, 100x leverage, and zero deposit and withdrawal fees.
+Lastly, Deribit offers all the standard benefits, such as margin trading at up to 10x leverage, low trading fees on all transactions, and zero deposit and withdrawal fees.

-Overall, Deribit is an excellent exchange for professional and beginner traders looking for a powerful platform to trade BTC and ETH futures and options.
+Deribit is an excellent exchange for professional and beginner traders looking to trade Bitcoin Futures (offers up to 100x leverage) and Options.